songsterq/react-native-pdf-thumbnail/README.md

 // Image dimensions are also available to help you display it correctly. const { uri, width, height } = await PdfThumbnail.generate(filePath, page);

+// Generate thumbnails for all pages, returning an array of the object above. const results = await PdfThumbnail.generateAllPages(filePath);

 ```

 ## Demo